daisvke/ft_onion/README.md

 The address `192.168.16.1` is being banned.

 **4. Use Key-Based Authentication**:
-    - Generate an SSH key pair on your local machine:
+    - If not done yet, generate an SSH key pair on your local machine:
 	```sh
     ssh-keygen
 	```